gitforwork2/gitforwork.github.io/_posts/2015-05-09-nov-quick-analysis.md

 Also, NOV is one of the top 10 oil service provider in terms of return on capital.
 NOV is a strong company and could come out much stronger.

-Might give satisfactory returns if planning to hold this for 3-5 years or more.
+Should give satisfactory returns, over a holding period of 3-5 years or more.
+Current dividend yield is 3.3%